-LIST OF QUESTIONS FOR REGISTRIES, REGISTRARS AND THE TMCH PROVIDERS (updated by ICANN staff, 2016
+LIST OF QUESTIONS FOR REGISTRIES, REGISTRARS AND THE TMCH PROVIDERS (last updated by ICANN staff, 17 October 2016)

 I(A).
 Questions for New gTLD Registries:

 Are you accessing data and records in the TMCH for purposes other than obtaining information necessary for the provision of sunrise and claims services in accordance with ICANN’s user manuals and technical requirements (see https://newgtlds.icann.org/en/about/trademark-clearinghouse/registries-registrars)?